EA-Wardie/pocketbase-cloudflare-push-example/README.md

 }
 ```

-%%Although prompting users on site load works fine for Chromium based browsers, it does not on Safari.
-For Safari this code must be run on user interaction (e.g. tapping a button).%%
+Although prompting users on site load works fine for Chromium based browsers, it does not on Safari.
+For Safari this code must be run on user interaction (e.g. tapping a button).

 ##### Example for a base 64 to unit 8 array helper function